charlesziegenbeinjr/eecs589_project/README.md

 address in the details of that container.

 For each folder, you need to run a ```make``` command to build the necessary files.
 After this completes successfully, navigate to the bin directory of each, and run the receiver's ./app executable first, then the sender.

+# Questions
+Questions can be sent to cbzjr@umich.edu, and we can perform a live demonstration if needed.